TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Peaceable Armies of Queens}

-The results are plotted in \Cref{fig:grid-results-b}.
 The tabulated model propagates much better with the conventional CP solvers and they exhibit very large speedups as a result.
-The clause learning solvers show a modest improvement from tabulation.
-Cadical and Cadical (MDD) are identical since all table constraints are binary (see \Cref{sec:experiment-details}).
+The conflict learning solver performance is almost unchanged by TabID.
+Kissat and Kissat (MDD) are identical since all table constraints are binary (see \Cref{sec:experiment-details}).
 The sorted speedup quotients for each solver on each instance (except double timeouts) are shown in the following table.

 {

 }